charlielobster/CUDA_NekRS/README.md

 Fourth, install OCCA

-I made two small changes to the OCCA codebase.
-In configure-cmake.sh, I enabled FORTRAN by default, and in internal/modes/cuda/utils.cpp, I commented out two OCCA_CUDA_ERROR statements on lines 188 and 218, because I got a conversion error at those locations during the build (probably a CUDA version upgrade issue).

     cd repos/occa
     ./configure-cmake.sh
     cmake --build build
     sudo cmake --install build --prefix $OCCA_HOME

 The build failed at first.
 I made two small changes to the OCCA codebase.
-I enabled FORTRAN by default, which isn't necessary but was more consistent with the intent, and in internal/modes/cuda/utils.cpp, I commented out two OCCA_CUDA_ERROR statements on lines 188 and 218, because I got a conversion error at those locations during the build (probably another CUDA version upgrade issue).
-So, we don't get debug output for those two events now, but the trade-off is worth it in the short term.
+I enabled FORTRAN by default which isn't necessary, and in internal/modes/cuda/utils.cpp, I commented out two OCCA_CUDA_ERROR statements on lines 188 and 218, because I got a conversion errors there during the build (probably a CUDA version upgrade issue).
+So, we don't get debug output for those two events now, but the trade-off (repair the build) is worth it, in the short term.

 Fifth, we are ready to install NekRS

 Recall I had made two small changes to the OCCA codebase.
-The conversion issue upgrading to newer drivers is worse when I tried with the NekRS 3rd_Party codebase, so I replaced the 3rd_Party/occa subfolder with my working copy of the tool.
+The conversion issue upgrading to newer drivers appears worse when I try the NekRS 3rd_Party codebase.
+I replaced the 3rd_Party/occa subfolder with my working copy of the tool, and got a successful build that way.
+In general, clone my forked copy of any repo to use my changes.

 This shell command fails for me: